Why is the Australian Government pursuing a free trade agreement (FTA) with the European Union?

 Australia and the European Union (EU) are natural partners, with a shared commitment to the rule of law, global norms and free and open markets.
 As articulated in the Foreign Policy White Paper, a strong EU is vital to Australian interests in protecting and promoting a rules-based international order.
 We want an FTA with the EU to set the benchmark for what can be achieved between like-minded partners.

 An FTA with the EU has the potential to open up a market for Australian goods and services of half a billion people and a GDP of US$18.7 trillion.
 As a bloc, the EU is Australia's second largest trading partner, third largest export destination, and second largest services export market.
 The EU was Australia's largest source of foreign investment in 2018.

 Australia and the EU enjoy a constructive and substantial bilateral relationship.
 The Australia-EU Framework Agreement, signed in 2017, will further elevate the bilateral relationship and provide a platform to strengthen cooperation.
 People-to-people links are deep.
-Over 1.6 million Europeans visited Australia in the year ending March 2019 and over 44,000 students from the EU studied in Australia.
+Over 1.5 million Europeans visited Australia in the year ending June 2019 and over 44,500 students from the EU studied in Australia in 2018.

 View a larger version